KirillKryukov/naf/Compress.md

 **--level #** - Use compression level #.
 Same with `-#`, but also supports even faster negative levels, down to -131072.

+**--long N** - Use window of size 2^N for sequence stream.
+The range is currently from 10 to 31.
+If not specified, the default window size depends on compression level.
+`--long 31` can improve compression of large repetitive data.
+Using large window increases memory consumption of both compression and decompression, so please be careful with this option if you plan to share compressed files with others.

 **--temp-dir DIR** - Use DIR for temporary files.
 If omitted, uses directory specified in enviroment variable `TMPDIR`.
 If there's no such variable, tries enviroment variable `TMP`.